zriyansh/signoz.io/docs/architecture.md

 - Query Service
 - Frontend -->

 **OpenTelemetry Collector** can receive data in multiple formats.
-It currently has receivers for below formats
+Here are some of the commonly used receivers:

 - Jaeger Receiver
 - Kafka Receiver